Where to Sell Your AI Skills and Prompts in 2026

 You're right.
 AI skills and prompts are a real product category in 2026, with functioning marketplaces, paying buyers, and creators earning consistent income from workflows they've already built.
 The question isn't whether to sell — it's where.

-Here's an honest comparison of every platform worth considering.
+Here's an honest comparison of the platforms worth considering.

 1. PromptBase